+Hey.
 I’ll keep it simple.

 A long time ago, I went through a tough breakup.
 I don’t even remember it now.
 It’s dust.
 (In fact, I’ve been very happily hitched for a long time now).
 But at the time it felt like a terrible experience.
 I moped around for a bit, then I decided to take control and change things – because I realised the world was not coming to the rescue.
 In fact, nobody was.
 It was down to me.

 When I was clear, I decided to write down everything I had done, that worked, to get me out of the rut.
-I think I wrote it for myself, as a guide, to ‘never go there’ again.
+Thinking back, I think I wrote it for myself, as a guide, to ‘never go there’ again.
+It had taken such a chunk of time to deal with, that I vowed never to make the same mistake again.
 It was my get out of jail card.

 Now… I’m not a selfless hero: I charge for the book.
 It will cost you the same as a couple of coffees.
 Shocking, I know.
 But I worked long and hard on it, and it took many rewrites to get to the finish product.